 Blog

-Dr. Jim Dahle is an emergency physician who started The White Coat Investor to discuss all things financial with other medical professionals.
-He’s spent years learning how to manage his personal finances and invest to secure his own financial future, and his mission is to share his knowledge with other physicians.
+Dr. Jim Dahle is an emergency medicine physician who started The White Coat Investor to discuss all things financial.
+He’s spent years learning how to manage his finances to secure his own financial future, and his mission is to share his knowledge with other physicians.

-The three main goals of the podcast include giving physicians a fair shake on Wall Street, spreading the entrepreneurial spirit, and connecting the community with the “good guys” in the financial industry.
+The three main goals of the White Coat Investor podcast include giving physicians a fair shake on Wall Street, spreading the entrepreneurial spirit, and connecting the community with the “good guys” in the financial industry.

 With over 25 partnerships with medical societies and other partners, ReachMD is the largest physician learning platform in the nation.
 Their podcast features episodes covering just about every physician-related topic, including locum tenens.